tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 decide how many new skill points your players get to spend and when they get to spend them.
 When creating skills, the player must add descriptors to the skill.
 These descriptors are used for flavoring's sake, and also to act as valuable reference tools for effects like debuffs from poison.

-### Example Skills
+### Example Keywords

-Here are some example skills/keywords.
+Keywords specify the different types of actions that one can take.
+Here are some examples:

 | Name         | Description                                    |
 |--------------|------------------------------------------------|